DearShervin/ToDo-List/README.md

-A Todo List web app , you can add to the list and remove it.
+A Todo List web app , you can add to the list and remove from the list.